Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 var asset = InputActionAsset.FromJson(json);
 ```

-### Creating Actions entirely in code, including the bindings
+### Creating Actions in code

-You can manually create and configure Actions entirely in code.
+You can manually create and configure Actions entirely in code, including assigning the bindings.
 This also works at runtime in the Player.
 For example:

 ```CSharp
 // Create free-standing Actions.